avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 ## 4. IoTConnect Account Setup

+> **NOTE:**
-> **NOTE:**  If you have already created an IoTConnect Account, or were provided an account as part of a training or workshop, skip this section.
+> If you have already created an IoTConnect Account, or were provided an account as part of a training or workshop, skip this section.

 If you need to create an account, a free 2-month subscription is available.
 Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

 ## 5. IoTConnect Device Template Setup

+> **NOTE:**
-> **NOTE:**  If you are following this guide as part of a training or workshop, a template has already been created (typically "CK-RX65Nsk"), so skip this section.
+> If you are following this guide as part of a training or workshop, a template has already been created and this section may be skipped.

-A Device Template with Symmetric Key authentication type will need to be imported.
+An IoTConnect *Device Template* with Symmetric Key authentication type will need to be imported.
 * Download the premade [Device Template with Symmetric Key Auth](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotc-azurertos-sdk/samples//ck-rx65n/templates/device/CK-RX65Nsk_template.JSON).
 * Import the template into your IoTConnect instance.
 (A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information on [Template Management](https://docs.iotconnect.io/iotconnect/user-manuals/devices/template-management/), please see the [IoTConnect Documentation](https://iotconnect.io) website.)